Checkmarx/JS-SCP/src/cryptographic-practices/README.md

 // decrypted: JS - Secure Coding Practices
 ```

-There are also modules for this purpose.
-One of the most popular is `node-forge`
+There are also packages for this purpose.
+One of the most popular is
-and for completeness we will also show how an example using it.
-Note that
+`node-forge` and for completeness we will also show how an example using it.
-`node-forge` consists of a native implementation of the TLS protocol, a set of
+Note that `node-forge` consists of a native implementation of the TLS protocol,
-cryptographic utilities, and a set of tools for developing web apps that require
+a set of cryptographic utilities, and a set of tools for developing web apps
-many network resources.
+that require many network resources.

 Let's see how the `aes-256-cbc` encryption/decryption can be achieved using
 `node-forge`: